johnpbloch/VIS/README.md

 ## Introduction

 VIS is a handy utility that lets web developers bootstrap a VM through Vagrant via Chef.
 This utility script will handle the grunt-work when you need to integrate Vagrant into a project of your choice.
-After a series of prompts at command-line, VIS generates an entire Vagrant scaffold and even a dynamic, custom provisioning script to get you on your feet.
+After a series of prompts at command-line, VIS generates an entire Vagrant scaffold and even a dynamic, custom provisioning cookbook to get you on your feet.

 ## Requirements